 Description: AP English Literature and Composition is equivalent to a college or university freshman English course and prepares students to take the advanced placement exam in May.
-The course is designed to focus on the study of British and American literature and culture, as well as the various means by which a piece of literature can be analyzed. \This course prepares student to take the AP test in May
+The course is designed to focus on the study of poetry, plays, short stories and longer works of fiction and culture, as well as the various means by which a piece of literature can be analyzed.
+This course prepares student to take the AP test in May